aws-powertools/powertools-lambda-typescript/docs/utilities/batch.md

 ### Sequential async processing

-By default, the `BatchProcessor` processes records in parallel.
+By default, the `BatchProcessor` processes records in parallel using `Promise.all()`.
 However, if you need to preserve the order of records, you can set the `processInParallel` option to `false` to process records sequentially.

-!!! info "Default Behavior"
-    If the `processInParallel` option is not provided, the `BatchProcessor` will process records in parallel using `Promise.all()`
+!!! important "If the `processInParallel` option is not provided, the `BatchProcessor` will process records in parallel."

 ```typescript hl_lines="8 17" title="Sequential async processing"
 --8<-- "examples/snippets/batch/sequentialAsyncProcessing.ts"